By Paola Pascual on Oct 24, 2018 5:00:00 AM

 11. Use the active voice

 Use the active voice for more impact and clarity.
-If you want to learn the grammar behind it, you can check out this article by Grammarly, but in a nutshell, passive voice is a grammar construction in which the object becomes the subject (called passive subject).
+In a nutshell, passive voice is a grammar construction in which the object becomes the subject (called passive subject).

 Passive: A mistake was made.